alae-touba/playing-with-go-chi/README.md

 ```bash
 go generate ./repositories
 ```
-everytime, we add a new file to repositories/schema, we should run this command.
+everytime we add/delete/update a file inside repositories/schema, we should run this command.

 ## API Testing (TODO:)
 API test requests are located in `test/api/api.http`.
 Use the VS Code REST Client extension to execute these tests.